 There are other shops that sell used bikes in Toronto.
 Make sure you go somewhere that has a good reputation, both in means of acquisition and in safety standards .

-Craigslist is an unreliable option.
+Craigslist, Kijiji and Facebook marketplace are unreliable options.
 You have little recourse if your new bike has problems.
-If you do buy a bike from Craigslist, make sure that it receives a check-over from a competent mechanic.
+If you do buy a bike from one of these websites, make sure that it receives a check-over from a competent mechanic.

 We strongly recommend buying a quality lock for your new bike.
 Always lock it up, and register it with the Toronto Police.
 Paying $50 or $100 for a quality U-Lock may seem like a lot of money, but settling on a $20 lock might mean buying a bike sooner than you think.